 - at GCSE, furthering your languages skills in reading, listening, speaking and writing.
 You will become fluent, independent and confident when interacting. - French-speaking countries, which will inspire cultural curiosity.
-You will be able to develop your own views and express them in French. - Analyse French literary and cinematographic work. - of general and language specific study and communication skills though research, group work, oral presentations, essay writing, use of ICT etc
+You will be able to develop your own views and express them in French. - Analyse French literary and cinematographic work. - Enable you to consolidate a range of general and language specific study and communication skills though research, group work, oral presentations, essay writing, use of ICT etc developing your language proficiency rooted in French-speaking countries.
+You will start by consolidating the carefully devised bridging programme.